Atmospheric and Oceanic Fluid Dynamics

 A chapter on 'Gravity Waves'.

-A revised chapter on stationary waves in the atmosphere with new material on Rossby wave propagation in inhomogeneous media (using WKB theory).
+A revised chapter on stationary waves in the atmosphere with new material on Rossby wave propagation in inhomogeneous media (using WKB theory; there are still some corrections to be made here).

 A Chapter on Stratospheric Dynamics